fastlane/fastlane/README.md

     sigh --development

+To generate the profile in a specific directory:

+    sigh -o "~/Certificates/"

 By default, ```sigh``` will install the downloaded profile on your machine.
 If you just want to generate the profile and skip the installation, use the following flag:

     sigh --skip_install